yesmeck/redux-modal/docs/api.md

 export default connectModal({ name: 'myModal' })(MyModal)
 ```

-It will pass the modal state and a `handleHide` action creator as props to your modal component.
+It will pass the modal state and a `handleHide` and `handleDestroy` action creator as props to your modal component.

 ## reducer